 If you make a request, we will respond to you without undue delay and in any event within one month of your request.

 We hope that we can resolve any query or concern you may raise about our use of your information.
-However, if you are not happy with how we have processed your personal information, handled your privacy rights or responded to a complaint, you can complain to the Information Commissioner’s Office (ICO) who may be contacted at https://ico.org.uk/concerns or telephoning +44 (0)303 123 1113.
+However, if you are not happy with how we have processed your personal information, handled your privacy rights or responded to a privacy related complaint, you can raise a concern with the ICO at https://ico.org.uk/concerns or by telephoning +44 (0)303 123 1113.